 GIA Classification: Fancy Vivid Blue

 With an electric blue spark, the Zoe Diamond is a gem of unparalleled beauty.
 What makes the Zoe Diamond especially beautiful is its rich saturation and radiant shine.
-The remarkable sale price of $32.6 million not only showcases its inherent value but also the ever-increasing fascination of blue diamonds in the world of luxury and opulence.
+The remarkable sale price of $32.6 million not only showcases its inherent value but also the fascination for blue-coloured expensive diamonds in the world of luxury.

 10) Cullinan Dream